-- If value is non-zero or EXIT_FAILURE, it shows that program is not successfully terminated.
-These function are called in the reverse order of there calling.
+- If the value is non-zero or EXIT_FAILURE, it shows that the program is not successfully terminated.
+These functions are called in the reverse order of there calling.

 void quick_exit(int val);

-Parameter: This method takes a single paramter val which is an integral value that represent the exit status of a program.
+Parameter: This method takes a single parameter val which is an integral value that represent the exit status of a program.

 Return Value: This function doesn’t returns anything.